jthistle/rustfuck/README.md

 # Rustfuck

 An optimizing interpreter for brainfuck, written in Rust.
-It's really fast.
+It's really fast (but not as fast as [Tritium](https://github.com/rdebath/Brainfuck/tree/master/tritium#tritium)).

 ## Build & install